 People generally start with Jini’s Wild Oregano Oil Protocol and then after completing the first round of treatment, move to high dose, therapeutic probiotic (“good” bacteria) supplementation.
 Remember, they have already begun some probiotic supplementation with Jini’s Wild Oregano Oil Protocol, so their system doesn’t usually have much difficulty making the change to high dose probiotics.

 3. Re-Populating The Gut Flora

-Probiotics for diverticulitis treatment must be taken in a powerful bioavailable (able to be absorbed and used by the body form); the bacteria must be capable of colonizing (multiplying in and sticking to) the gastrointestinal tract, and they must be taken in high enough amounts to have a therapeutic effect.
-Based on clinical trials, you need to take a minimum of 7 to 10 billion CFU (colony-forming units) of each species, per day.
+Probiotics for diverticulitis treatment must be taken in a powerful bioavailable (able to be absorbed and used by the body) form; the bacteria must be capable of colonizing (multiplying in and sticking to) the gastrointestinal tract, and they must be taken in high enough amounts to have a therapeutic effect.
+It’s a good idea to take a minimum of 7 to 10 billion CFU (colony-forming units) per day.
 Learn how to choose a potent probiotic for therapeutic use, so that your probiotic will actually be capable of shifting your bioterrain (gut flora).